 Opt-out: If you would like to opt-out of the Google tracking tools cookie use, please refer to the opt-out section of this page.

 Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our Website; any transmission is at your own risk.
-Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.
+Although we do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our Website; any transmission is at your own risk.
+Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised data access, destruction or alteration.
+As technology advances we are regularly updating and enhancing the security and organisational measures.

 If you have further questions about this Policy, please contact us: